 Do global engineering, becoming fluent in a foreign language, and learning about international development interest you?
 Apply to join the Global Engineering Residential Academic Program (RAP) on your housing application.
 Live and take classes with globally-minded engineering peers in Kittredge Central residence hall, just minutes from the Engineering Center.

 Engineers Without Borders-USA was founded at CU and offers engineering students the opportunity to partner with communities in developing countries on projects that improve quality of life.
 Involvement with EWB-USA is an exceptional opportunity to engage globally, and in some instances, to travel abroad.

-CU hosts a student-led chapter of Bridges to Prosperity (CU B2P).
+CU hosts a student-led chapter of Engineers in Action (EIA).
 This group works with isolated, global communities to design and build pedestrian footbridges that increase access to key resources and neighboring communities.
-CU B2P offers an exceptional opportunity to engage globally while applying engineering knowledge to solving real problems.
+EIA offers an exceptional opportunity to engage globally while applying engineering knowledge to solving real problems.
 In some instances students travel abroad to assist with projects.